nicoloval/NEMtropy/README.md

 To explore Maximum-Entropy modeling on networks, checkout [Maximum Entropy Hub](https://meh.imtlucca.it/).

 The models implemented in NEMtropy are presented in a forthcoming [paper](arxiv).
-If you use the module for your scientific research, consider citing us:
+If you use the module for your scientific research, please consider citing us:

 ```
     bibtex snippet